ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 If you manage the web server configuration, Mozilla has an [HTTPS configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) which produces boilerplate for configuring various web servers to server HTTPS.

-## Finding existing embedded HTTP content
+## Find embedded HTTP content

 Embedded HTTP content in webpages (images, javascript files, stylesheets) may be hardcoded in a file or in database content (e.g. `<img src="http://example.com/image.jpg">`).
 These references should be changed to load over `https://`.
 The secure version is always preferred, as [the protocol relative URL is an anti-pattern](http://www.paulirish.com/2010/the-protocol-relative-url/).

-Reading the raw HTML output or scanning database content may not find all assets.
-Content loaded asynchronously will not be found.
+Scanning raw HTML output or database content may not find all assets.
+Content loaded asynchronously will be missed.

-`Content-Security-Policy-Report-Only`, a contortion of [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/), can be used to build a list of embedded HTTP content.
+`Content-Security-Policy-Report-Only`, a relative of [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/), can be used to find embedded HTTP content.
 CSP is an HTTP header which defines an embedded content loading policy that a web browser should respect.
 For example, a policy could dictate that the browser should load image assets only over a specific CDN host, and the browser would block image assets from other hosts.

 Content Security Policy Report Only operates similarly, but instead of block assets, the browser serves them to the user while silently sending a report of the policy violations to a pre-defined URL.
 This allows you to collect embedded insecure content into a list.